acdeditch99/Entrepreneurship/README.md

 	304)

-	They contain a significant number of PowerPoints, Blender (3D Modeling Software) Files, and Photoshop Files in the context of pitching ideas and making general buisness plans.
+	They contain a significant number of PowerPoints, Blender (3D Modeling Software) Files, and Photoshop Files in the context of pitching ideas and making general business plans.